Kyle Pitts

-Kyle Anthony Pitts (born October 6, 2000) is an American football tight end for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Florida, where he was named a unanimous All-American and won the John Mackey Award in 2020.
+Kyle Anthony Pitts Sr. (born October 6, 2000) is an American professional football tight end for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Florida Gators, where he was named a unanimous All-American and won the John Mackey Award in 2020.

-Pitts was selected fourth overall by the Falcons in the 2021 NFL Draft, making him the highest drafted tight end in NFL history.
-He was later named to the Pro Bowl as a rookie, the first at his position to do so in two decades.
+Pitts was selected fourth overall by the Falcons in the 2021 NFL draft, making him the highest drafted tight end in NFL history.
+He was later named to the Pro Bowl as a rookie.

-Early years
+Early life

 Pitts originally attended Abington Senior High School in Abington, Pennsylvania before transferring to Archbishop Wood Catholic High School in Warminster, Pennsylvania in 2016.
 He played tight end and defensive end on the football team.
 Pitts played in the 2018 Under Armour All-America Game.
 He committed to the University of Florida to play college football.